 With a similar body shape to a schnauzer and a bushy beard and mustache, the black Russian terrier heavily resembles a schnauzer.
 This is one of those black dog breeds that is popular with the title of “blackie” and exclusively comes in black.
 The black Russian terrier was created using, among other breeds, the schnauzer.

 The enormous black Russian terrier is more than twice as big as the enormous schnauzer when the two are placed side by side.
-This working dog needs an experienced owner who is accustomed to teaching strong-willed, powerful canines.
+This black fluffy dog needs an experienced owner who is accustomed to teaching strong-willed, powerful canines.
 Regular cutting and twice-weekly brushing are required for the coarse double coat.

 The Miniature Pinscher is a little, stout dog with an endearing disposition with not-so-all-black dogs.
 These puppies may be very little, but they carry a tonne of personality, earning them the nickname “King of Toys” for their nobility and brave temperament.
 They are smart and have a dominant persona and if given a chance they can dominate your household as well.